jeremiah-c-leary/hdl-component-manager/docs/source/publish_subcommand.rst

 Publishing Components
 =====================

-Use the **publish** subcommand to add or update components in the component directory.
+Use the **publish** subcommand to add or update components in a repository.

 There are a couple of requirements before a component can be published.